 Or say a wife is running late to dinner (again), and the husband assumes that she doesn’t value him enough to show up to their date on time after he took the trouble to make a reservation and leave work early so that they could spend a romantic evening together.
 But it turns out that the wife was running late because she stopped by a store to pick him up a gift for their special night out.
 Imagine her joining him for dinner, excited to deliver her gift, only to realize that he’s in a sour mood because he misinterpreted what was motivating her behavior.
 The ability to interpret your partner’s actions and intentions charitably can soften the sharp edge of conflict.

-“Even in relationships where people are frustrated, it’s almost always the case that there are positive things going on and people trying to do the right thing,” psychologist Ty Tashiro told me.
+“Even in relationships where people are frustrated, it’s almost always the case that there are positive things going on and people trying to do the right thing,” Tashiro, the psychologist, told me.
 “A lot of times, a partner is trying to do the right thing even if it’s executed poorly.
 So appreciate the intent.”

 We’ve all heard that partners should be there for each other when the going gets rough.
 But research shows that being there for each other when things go right is actually more important for relationship quality.
 How someone responds to a partner’s good news can have dramatic consequences for the relationship.

-In one study from 2006, psychological researcher Shelly Gable and her colleagues brought young adult couples into the lab to discuss recent positive events from their lives.
+In one study from 2006, the psychological researcher Shelly Gable and her colleagues brought young-adult couples into the lab to discuss recent positive events from their lives.
 They psychologists wanted to know how partners would respond to each other’s good news.
-They found that, in general, couples responded to each other’s good news in four different ways that they called: passive destructive, active destructive, passive constructive, and active constructive.
+They found that, in general, couples responded to each other’s good news in four different ways that they called passive destructive, active destructive, passive constructive, and active constructive.